anstoradonlab/rdfix/README.md

 ## Installation

-**Note:** `rdfix-deconvolve` binaries are built for Linux and Windows, but compiling for Mac should be straightforward.
+**Note:** `rdfix` binaries are built for Linux and Windows, but compiling for Mac should be straightforward.

 ### From binary